Mini Project 2: Math Quiz App

 If you do the project with more than one person, add your teammates when accepting the assignment in Github classroom.
 This allows your teammates to have access to the repository as well.

-Once you have your own local copy of the repository, you can clone the repository to your local machine.
+Once you have your own student copy of the repository, you can clone the repository to your local machine.

 Clone the mini project repository from Github.
 On your local computer's terminal or Git Bash, type the following: